-The qualification of kingship for the Abyss Watchers who swore upon the blood they shared was that very wolf blood.
+The qualifications for Kingship for the Abyss Watchers, who swore upon the blood they shared, was that very wolf blood.

 For all intents and purposes, Farron was no more.
-What once was a flourishing organization hellbent on the destruction of the Dark was now a remote magic academy with an ailing wolf and a cadre of madmen to care for.
+What once was a flourishing organization was now a remote school with an ailing wolf and a multitude of madmen to keep restrained.
 And with the Abyss Watchers defunct, what purpose did the Followers serve at that point?
-These revenants existed solely to lay low their brothers-in-arms when they finally finished their duty, and now they are all gone and will never come back.
+These revenants existed solely to lay low their brothers-in-arms, and now they are all gone and will never come back.
 Descriptions of their armor indicate that they were reluctant to go, but they ultimately did decide to abandon Farron and wander around aimlessly; such was their sense of loss in lieu of a purpose.
-From there, they eventually entered the Painting World of Ariandel, where many such drifting souls are made welcome, and continued to wander as they hollowed.
-This leaves only the sorcerers and the miscellaneous staff left at the Keep, the former continuing their studies while the latter presumably managed the crucifixion process.
+From there, they eventually entered the Painting World of Ariandel, where many such drifting souls are made welcome, and continued to meander as they hollowed.
+This leaves only the sorcerers and the miscellaneous staff left at the Keep, the former continuing with their studies — perhaps into what was going on — while the latter presumably managed the crucifixion process.

 Helmet utilized by the Revenants of Farron.